awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-use-clusters.md

 ------

-## Create a New EMR Cluster to Attach to Your Workspace<a name="emr-studio-create-cluster"></a>
+## Create a new EMR Cluster to attach to your Workspace<a name="emr-studio-create-cluster"></a>

 Advanced EMR Studio users can provision new EMR clusters running on Amazon EC2 to use with a Workspace\.
 When you create a new EMR cluster using EMR Studio, the cluster is launched in the same subnet as your Workspace\.
 The new cluster also has all of the big data applications that are required for EMR Studio installed by default\.

 To create clusters, your Studio administrator must first give you permission using a session policy\.
-For more information, see [Create Session Policies for Studio Users and Groups](emr-studio-user-role.md#emr-studio-session-policies)\.
+For more information, see [Create session policies for Studio users and groups](emr-studio-user-role.md#emr-studio-session-policies)\.

 You can create a new cluster in the **Create a Workspace** dialog box or from the **Cluster** panel in the Workspace UI\.
 Either way, you have two cluster creation options: